 In some cases, even with the help of a professional mediator, parents are unable to come to a resolution.
 When this happens, they will need to bring the matter to court where a judge will decide the final outcome.

-In part two of our series, we will be discussing the process of determining child custody when taken to court.
+In part two of our series, we discuss the process of determining child custody when taken to court.